A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Introduction

 In order to quantify intermittent behavior, the simplest and most commonly employed method is to subdivide a measurement stream of individual photon-arrival times into short bins of a few ms, to calculate the intensity (in counts/second) of each bin.
 Every bin can then be assigned to a state (on, off or grey) according to its brightness so that on/off times as well as intensity levels can be defined and analyzed~\cite{Frantsuzov2008}.
 For pulsed laser excitation, also quasi-instantaneous fluorescence decay rates can be obtained~\cite{Galland2011,Rabouw2013}.
 However, it is well known that this method of binning time streams and histogramming binned intensities causes detrimental artefacts~\cite{Watkins2005,Hoogenboom2006,Frantsuzov2008,Ensign2009,Ensign2010,Crouch2010,Houel2015,Bae2016}.
 Retrieved parameters of the quantum dot behavior often exhibit a dependency on the choice of the bin width, which affect estimates of switching time distributions and power laws,and also the objective assignment of intensities to intrinsic levels.
 Narrower bin widths in principle allow better resolution, but run into shot noise limits, while conversely choosing larger bins suppresses noise, but will render the analysis blind to fast events.
 To overcome these issues, Watkins and Yang \cite{Watkins2005} proposed changepoint analysis (CPA) as a Bayesian statistics approach for the unbiased determination of switching times that is optimal, i.e., gives the best performance given the constraints of shot noise in the data.
-With CPA, the data is partitioned in time segments between jumps.
-Through this, one has access to the best estimate of intensity, decay rates, and clustering of measured intensities in distinct levels (states).
-While such Bayesian statistics methods are widespread in, e.g., the context of stock market changes and twitter feed analysis, and despite the reported superior performance, in the domain of single photon counting data only very few groups have adopted it~\cite{Watkins2005,Ensign2009,Ensign2010,EnsignThesis2010,Schmidt2012,Bae2016,Gibson2018}.
-While II-VI quantum dots for which CPA was orginally developed, are generally understood to switch between just two or three states, the problem of accurate analysis of intermittency is gaining in prominence with the advent of novel emitters, such as perovskite quantum dots which appear to switch not between just two, but instead a multitude of states~\cite{Swarnkar2015,Park2015,LiHuang2018,Gibson2018,Seth2016,Yuan2018,HouKovalenko2020}.
+Changepoint analysis and clustering is one example of Bayesian inference methods to determine the transitions and underlying levels in single photon trajectories.
+In the domain of high-throughput single-molecule analysis\cite{Hill} many methods to process single photon trajectories have appeared, that one can classify as supervised learning methods with a priori model assumptions on one hand, and unsupervised approaches on the other hand.
+Prominent are socalled hidden Markov Model (HMM) methods \cite{Hadzic} that view photon data streams as experimentally measured output of transitions between hidden transition states.
+Bayesian inference can then estimate parameters such as transition probabilities if one a priori postulates the number of levels and the allowed transitions.
+As this underlying model is a priori often not known, one can apply HMM with different possible models, and rank them according to probabilistic criteria, such as the Bayesian Information Criterion.
+Also, the requirement for a priori known models is relaxed in socalled aggregated Markov models \cite{schmid2016}, and non-Markov memory kernel models \cite{Presse2014}.
+Juxtaposed to such supervised analysis methods are unsupervised approaches.
+Such methods apply changepoint analysis to partition data into time segments between jumps, and subsequent clustering of intensity levels.
+The CPA method pioneered by Watkins and Yang is essentially such a combination of changepoint detection and hierarchical agglomerative clustering, using the Bayesian Information Criterion to determine the best clustering of measured intensities in distinct levels (states) with as sole assumption that intensity in each segment of time wherein the emitter is in a given level, the counts are Poisson distributed \cite{Watkins2005,Ensign2010}.
+A main drawback is that particularly the clustering is slow.
+We refer to Ref.\cite{disc2020} for recent developments in machine learning to mitigate this problem.
+A main advantage of CPA is that no underlying model is required, and that the data is segmented and clustered to the level that the data allows, given that the data is Poisson distributed in intensity, and given a required confidence level stipulated by the user.
+Variations on CP for other types of noise, such as Gaussian noise, have also appeared\cite{Shuang2014,LiYang2019}.
+Despite the well-documented superior performance over binning of photon counting data, in the domain of single photon counting data from quantum dots only very few groups have adopted these methods~\cite{Watkins2005,Ensign2009,Ensign2010,EnsignThesis2010,Schmidt2012,Bae2016,Gibson2018}.